"Vanilla Gift" card issuer faces lawsuit over card-draining scam risk

 Compromised gift cards may be hard to spot, but there are several ways consumers can protect themselves against being scammed, according to Pennsylvania Attorney General Michelle Henry.

-Before buying a gift card, consumers should always examine the card's packaging for any damage, and to make sure the scratch-off covering concealing the card's PIN number is intact, Henry advises in a consumer notice.
+Before buying a gift card, consumers should always examine the card's packaging for any damage and ensure sure the scratch-off covering concealing the card's PIN number is intact, Henry advised in a consumer notice.

-If a consumer discovers a card they bought has been compromised, they should immediately report the issue to the card company and ask for a refund, according to the AG's notice.
+If a consumer discovers a card they bought has been compromised, they should immediately report the issue to the card company and ask for a refund, according to the Henry.

 for more features.